 Lonnie Mayne was always telling the people that he wasn’t crazy, and he’d try to demonstrate that there was a method to his madness, like when he ate raw hamburger meat to prove a point about his upcoming match with Alexis Smirnoff.

 "Boy, was he a madman!" – Roddy Piper

 Roddy Piper mentions in the book ‘In The Pit’ with Robert Picarello that he had fond memories of working with Lonnie.
 "He looked like Santa Clause and drove a Trans Am, and boy was he a madman!
 He was always fooling around.
 He would do things like setting my shirt on fire when I was in front of the camera on live TV, but it was all in good fun.
 The next day he’d buy me a new shirt that was twice as expensive as the one he ruined the night before.
 That’s just the kind of guy he was.
 He liked to have fun and really was a great guy."

 In 1978, towards the end of Mayne’s career and life, Piper would team up with him in Los Angeles as a babyface, and in San Francisco, they’d be bitter rivals a couple of days later!
 Back then, even two territories somewhat close geographically, like Los Angeles and San Francisco, could get away with that.

 WATCH: "Moondog" Lonnie Mayne eats glass

-Dutch Savage recalls a story when Lonnie and he got Harry Fujiwara (Mr. Fuji) so drunk on Crown Royal whiskey that Lonnie wound up stripping him naked, laid a shotgun across his body, and put him on a raft out in a pond early morning for all the residents of a retirement home to see.
-Eventually, the police were called and Mr. Fuji wound up not talking to them for three months.
-He also mentions that “Lonnie would drink Southern Comfort like it was chocolate milk.”
+Dutch Savage recalls a story when he and Lonnie got Harry Fujiwara (Mr. Fuji) so drunk on Crown Royal whiskey that Lonnie wound up stripping him naked, laid a shotgun across his body, and put him on a raft out in a pond early morning for all the residents of a retirement home to see.
+Eventually, the police were called, and Mr. Fuji wound up not talking to them for three months.
+He also mentions that "Lonnie would drink Southern Comfort like it was chocolate milk."